serpentile-c137/DataCronyx/README.md

 ## Features

+- **Sidebar Navigation:** All main actions (EDA, preprocessing, feature engineering, model training) are accessible from the always-open sidebar.
 - **Interactive EDA:** Visualize and explore your datasets with a variety of charts and statistics.
 - **Data Preprocessing:** Handle missing values, encode categorical variables, scale features, and manage outliers.
 - **Feature Engineering:** Apply PCA and K-Best feature selection.